taylorcjohn/hpa/README.md

 The function may have other “guessing” applications

-The project could look for 'toy' problems with exact solutions which can be better interpreted using ratap()
+The project could look for 'toy' problems with exact solutions which can be better interpreted using hpa()

 These 'toy's may be have analytic solutions which are relatively easy to derive but when the results are expressed